barseghyanartur/graphene-elastic/README.rst

   are the core classes to work with ``graphene``.
 - Pluggable backends for searching, filtering, ordering, etc. Don't like existing ones?
 Override, extend or write your own.
-- Implemented search backend.
+- Search backend.
-- Implemented filter backend.
+- Filter backend.
-- Implemented ordering backend.
+- Ordering backend.
+- Pagination.
-- Implemented pagination.
+- Highlighting backend.
-- Implemented highlight backend.
+- Source filtering backend.

 See the `Road-map`_ for what's yet planned to implemented.